josephsl/wintenApps/readme.md

 This includes emoji panel, clipboard history, dictation, hardware input suggestions, and modern input method editors for certain languages.
 When viewing emojis, for best experience, enable Unicode Consortium setting from NvDA's speech settings and set symbol level to "some" or higher.

-* Support for Emoji input panel in Version 1709 (Fall Creators Update) and later, including redesigned panel in Version 1809 (build 17661 and later) and changes made in Version 1903 (build 18262 and later, including kaomoji and symbols categories in build 18305).
-This is also applicable in Version 2004 (build 18963 and later) as the app has been renamed.
-All of these changes are now part of NVDA 2019.3.
 * When opening clipboard history, NVDA will no longer announce "clipboard" when there are items in the clipboard under some circumstances.
 * On some systems running Version 1903 (May 2019 Update) and later, NVDA will no longer appear to do nothing when emoji panel opens.
 * Added support for modern Chinese, Japanese, and Korean (CJK) IME candidates interface introduced in Version 2004 (build 18965 and later).